mb706/mlrintermbo/README.md

 optimizer <- opt("intermbo")
 ```

-The tuner / optimizer provide an *extensiv* `ParamSet` to configure the MBO method.
+The tuner / optimizer provide an *extensive* `ParamSet` to configure the MBO method.

 ## Installation